 The human brain is the command center for the human nervous system.
-It receives input from the sensory organs and sends output to the muscles.
-The human brain has the same basic structure as other mammal brains, but is more "encephalized" — larger in relation to body size than the brains of many other mammals, such as dolphins, whales and elephants.
+It receives signals from the body's sensory organs and outputs information to the muscles.
+The human brain has the same basic structure as other mammal brains but is larger in relation to body size than the brains of many other mammals, such as dolphins, whales and elephants.

 Anatomy of the human brain

 The largest part of the human brain is the cerebrum, which is divided into two hemispheres, according to the Mayfield Clinic.
 Each hemisphere consists of four lobes: the frontal, parietal, temporal and occipital.
 The rippled surface of the cerebrum is called the cortex.
 Underneath the cerebrum lies the brainstem, and behind that sits the cerebellum.

 The frontal lobe is important for cognitive functions, such as thought and planning ahead, and for the control of voluntary movement.
 The temporal lobe generates memories and emotions.
 The parietal lobe integrates input from different senses and is important for spatial orientation and navigation.
 Visual processing takes place in the occipital lobe, near the back of the skull.

 The brainstem connects to the spinal cord and consists of the medulla oblongata, pons and midbrain.
 The primary functions of the brainstem include relaying information between the brain and the body; supplying most of the cranial nerves to the face and head; and performing critical functions in controlling the heart, breathing and levels of consciousness (it's involved in controlling wake and sleep cycles).